Meet Our Councilmembers

 Bio + -

-Suzanne Sailto is a Snoqualmie Tribal member and current Tribal Councilmember.
+Suzanne Sailto is a Snoqualmie Tribal member and former Tribal Councilmember.
 She has had the opportunity to live and travel the world with her father who served 20+ years in the military, as well as through her current capacity as a leader and member of the Snoqualmie Indian Tribe.
 Suzanne graduated from Lakes High School and Ever-Increasing Word Ministries.
 She has three sons and two daughters-in-law and is blessed with four grandchildren, which are her world.
 She enjoys spending time with her family, travelling to different sporting events as well as canoe journey, powwows, and for work.

 Suzanne participates in the Affiliated Tribes of Northwest Indians and National Congress of American Indians to stay apprised on tribal legislation across Indian Country.
 She volunteers her time on boards including the Snoqualmie Ridge YMCA, Encompass in Snoqualmie, Elder Council for Chief Seattle Club, and Seaboard member of Snoqualmie Casino.